-The share of homes that were bought with cash in the Charlotte area fell 2.6 percentage points in March from from March 2014, according to real estate information and analytics provider CoreLogic.
-Cash sales in the Charlotte-Concord-Gastonia area accounted for ...Read More »
+The share of homes that were bought with cash in the Charlotte area fell 3.7 percentage points in May from May 2014, according to real estate information and analytics provider CoreLogic.
+Cash sales in the Charlotte-Concord-Gastonia area accounted for 25.9 ...Read More »

 Local developers were divided on how long demand in Charlotte will sustain the current wave of multifamily construction, during a two-panel discussion at a Bisnow breakfast Tuesday morning.
 Developers also gave their views on topics ranging from challenges and trends ...Read More »

 The Durham home of human rights activist and lawyer Pauli Murray is set to be transformed into a national historic site.
 The Pauli Murray Center for Historical and Social Justice and Iron Mountain Inc., a storage and information management company, ...Read More »

 Real estate firms are confident in the industry’s future growth and their increasing profitability, according to a recent survey by the National Association of Realtors.
 The NAR’s annual Profile of Real Estate Firms survey found that commercial firms are the ...

 Tagged with: National Association of RealtorsRead More »

 Local and state transportation officials advanced the cause for adding 26 miles of toll roads along Interstate 77 at a Friday luncheon sponsored by the Charlotte Chamber.
 Some 50 attendees came to the event, dubbed “Toll Lanes on Charlotte Highways: ...Read More »